-Playa El Burro is most noteworthy for the popularBertha’s Restaurant and Bar located just feet from the water.
-The beach here is a somewhat private community, although limited beach camping is available – ask around.
+Playa El Burro is most noteworthy for the popular Bertha’s Restaurant and Bar located just feet from the water.
+The beach here is a somewhat private community, although limited beach camping is available.

 Playa El Coyote

-Beaches Near La Paz, B.C.S.
+Baja Camping Near La Paz, B.C.S.

-La Paz certainly has it all – secluded beach camping and every service you’d expect from a big city.
+La Paz certainly has it all – secluded, free beach camping and every service you’d expect from a big city.
 In that sense, La Paz offers the best of both worlds.
 A pleasant malecon (paved waterfront walkway) extends for several miles along the municipal beach in La Paz and many hotels, clubs, bars and restaurants line the waterfront here.

 Where Is It?

-Beaches Near La Paz
+Baja Camping Beaches Near La Paz

-Playa El Manglito
+Playa el Manglito

 Playa El Tecolote